 Why are you making notes?

-Research shows that students who attend lectures and actively take notes on the material perform better in assessments that students who don't.
+Research shows that students who attend lectures and actively take notes perform better in assessments that students who don't.

 Making notes during lectures